 The digestion of different starches and beans takes a lengthy process compared than other foods.
 Thus, hummus is comparatively a complex carbohydrate which gives the body longer lasting energy.
 As a result, without increasing blood sugar, it maintains a steady and slow release of energy and keeps the blood sugar in stabilize.
 However, it helps to tolerate glucose in much better.

 Besides keeping the body healthy and the heart fit, hummus shows beneficial as an anti-cancer food.
 However, it contains folate which is a kind of vitamin B that got the anti-cancer property.
 More than anything, it is most beneficial for colorectal cancer.
 As 36% folate is recommended for each day, just one serving hummus can fulfill the need.
 At the meantime, the researcher found that folate prevents the carcinogenesis.
-So hummus is suggested as an anti-cancer food.
+So it is suggested as an anti-cancer food.

 6. Easy To Make

 How to make hummus?
 Well, all you need to make this superfood is just a few ingredients like a can of chickpeas, extra virgin olive oil, a garlic clove, lemon juice, tahini, and salt.
 More than anything, you need a food processor.
 Just throw all the things in the processor.
 And Voila!
 You are done.
-Keep in mind; homemade hummus is better than canned or jarred hummus in nutrients.
+Keep in mind; homemade hummus is better than canned or jarred in nutrients.
 So make your homemade hummus and enjoy it fresh.

 We hope now you have a clear idea of is hummus good for you?
-Well, this Middle East snacks has earned vast popularity in last 15 years for its tasty flavor as well as healthy diet.
-So try to take it in every day.
+Well, this Middle East snacks has earned vast popularity in the last 15 years for its tasty flavor as well as healthy diet.
+So try to take it every day.